ooodnakov/dtsne_jedi/README.md

 Code is based on original tSNE implementation found [here](https://lvdmaaten.github.io/tsne/code/tsne_python.zip).

 ### Running
-To run JEDI with 300 optimization iterations and 30 perplexity use this:
+To run JEDI with 300 optimization iterations and 30 perplexity on toy-data, use this:
 ```shell
 python test.py --algo jedi --n_iter 300 --perp 30
 ```